 In 2009 CVB came out with Notice no. 09-16 (regarding SAM's 624, 625, 626 and 627 for alternative Leptospira bacterin ELISA potency release testing).
 This allowed for Leptospira bacterins that are labeled for use in cattle and swine (not dogs), to be potency tested with the CVB approved alternative in-vitro ELISA's without extensive host animal testing.
 The hope is that these ELISA tests can ultimately replace the hamster potency release tests.
 After many years of work, Colorado Serum Company has been able to get these ELISA's (SAM's 624, 625, 626 and 627) to work on individual serovars and with lab scale final product.
-Correlation of the lab scale mock vaccine with the hamster test has not been done yet.
 The new master seeds still need to be approved by USDA/APHIS/CVB before production scale material can be tested with the ELISA's and correlated to the hamster tests (9-CFR 113.101 thru 113.104) for multiple sequential serials before getting full CVB approval to officially replace the hamster test.